emissary-ingress/emissary/BUILDING.md

     …
     ```

  10. Edit `ENVOY_COMMIT ?=` in the Makefile to point to your new Envoy commit.
-Follow the instructions in the Makefile when doing so:

     a.
 Then run `make update-base` to compile Envoy, update the
        generated protobuf bindings to use with that Envoy, and
        build+push a new Docker base image with that Envoy binary.